24 Feb Making Connections: a Tribute to John Berger

 Thank you, John.

 Gita Wolf started Tara Books, as an independent publishing house based in India.
 An original and creative voice in contemporary Indian publishing, Gita Wolf is known for her interest in exploring and experimenting with the form of the book and has written and over twenty books for children and adults.
 Several have won major international awards and been translated into multiple languages.
-Click here to discover her other Tara Books.
+Click here to discover Tara Books she has authored.

-A writer, translator, social historian and activist, V. Geetha is a freelance editor and a leading intellectual from Tamil Nadu, India.
+V. Geetha is a writer, translator, social historian, activist, and a freelance editor and a leading intellectual from Tamil Nadu, India.
 She has been active in the Indian women’s movement since 1988, organizing workshops and conferences.
 Geetha has written widely, both in Tamil and English, on gender, popular culture, caste, and politics.
-Click here to discover her other Tara Books.
+Click here to discover Tara Books she has authored.